Abdullah bin Khalifa Al Thani: Early years and education

-Abdullah Al Thani is the eldest son of the former and 8th Emir of Qatar, Khalifa bin Hamad Al Thani, and his third wife, Sheikha Rudha bint Jassim bin Jabr Al Thani.
-He is the 3rd son of his father.
+Abdullah Al Thani is the eldest son of Emir Khalifa bin Hamad Al Thani, and his third wife, Sheikha Rudha bint Jassim bin Jabr Al Thani.
+He is the third son of his father.
 Sheikh Abdullah is the younger half-brother of Hamad bin Khalifa Al Thani, the former Emir of Qatar.

-Sheikh Abdullah received his school education in Qatar, earned his secondary school certificate in 1975, and graduated from the Royal Military Academy Sandhurst in December 1976.
+Sheikh Abdullah received his school education in Qatar, earning his secondary school certificate in 1975, and graduating from the Royal Military Academy Sandhurst in December 1976.

 Career

-After graduation Sheikh Abdullah joined the armed forces of Qatar and held many senior military posts up to 1989 when he was appointed assistant commander-in-Chief of the armed forces, in the rank of lieutenant colonel.
-In 1979 Abdullah was appointed chairman of Qatar Olympic committee, and held this post until 1989.
+After graduation Abdullah joined the armed forces of Qatar and held many senior military posts up to 1989 when he was appointed assistant commander-in-chief of the armed forces, with the rank of lieutenant colonel.
+In 1979 Abdullah was appointed chairman of Qatar Olympic Committee, and held this post until 1989.

 On 17 July 1989, he was named minister of the interior.
 In addition to this post on 11 July 1995 he became deputy prime minister.
 On 29 October 1996, he was appointed prime minister and continued to assume his interior portfolio until 2 January 2001.
-On 3 April 2007, he resigned and was replaced by then foreign minister Hamad bin Jassem bin Jabr Al Thani as prime minister.
+On 3 April 2007, he resigned and was replaced by Foreign Minister Hamad bin Jassem bin Jabr Al Thani as prime minister.

 Personal life

-Abdullah has six sons: Hamad, Suhaim, Tamim, Fahad, Mohammad and Khalifa.
-He speaks English and French fluently.

-Abdullah owns several racehorses and as of 2012 he won EUR 2,070,043.78 prize money.
+Abdullah owns several racehorses and as of 2012 he won EUR 2,070,043.78 in prize money.